ADMINISTRATIVE PROCEDURE LAW

 Learning outcomes of the course unit

-To take the exam, students must have passed the following exams: istituzioni di diritto romano, istituzioni di diritto privato, diritto costituzionale, diritto amministrativo I, diritto processuale civile.
+To access to the exam, students need the following requirements: istituzioni di diritto romano, istituzioni di diritto privato, diritto costituzionale, diritto amministrativo I, diritto processuale civile.

 Course contents summary

-In addition to lectures, seminars will be organized, simulations and, at the end of the course, an educational visit to the Regional Administrative Court of Parma.
+In addition to the lectures, seminars will be organised, simulations of trial and an educational visit to the Regional Administrative Court of Parma (T.A.R.).

 Assessment methods and criteria

-The final mark, expressed in thirtieths, will be communicated immediately at the end of the test itself.
+The final mark, expressed in thirties, will be immediately issued.

-Finally, it should be noted that the prerequisites are valid according to the enrollment cohort (and, therefore, civil procedural law is a prerequisite for all students who enrolled starting from the 2014/15 academic year).
+It should be noted that the requirements are valid according to the enrolment rules (and, therefore, civil procedural law is a prerequisite for all students who enrolled from 2014/2015 academic year).